 Your vehicle can accumulate dirt and debris at each point in the fuel system.
 Eventually, it builds up to the point where the efficiency of transferring fuel to the engine is disrupted.

-The biggest threat to fuel economy, however, occurs in dirty fuel injectors.
+However, the biggest threat to fuel economy occurs in dirty fuel injectors.
 As a precision instrument, gunk can affect the pressure and timing of fuel delivery.
 As debris builds up, this sophisticated part will not send gas to the engine in the correct patterns, causing inefficiency and possible transfer of gunk into the engine.

-Pro Tip: Special additives help preserve an already clean fuel system; however, they cannot do major cleaning.
+Pro Tip: Special additives help preserve an already clean fuel system.
+That said, they cannot do the major cleaning.

 Maintain Your Fuel Economy with Kennedy Transmission